ENVIRONMENT

 2. CONSUMPTION:

-Harinera del Mar S.XXI in its HARIVASA plant (Noain) continues to work on reducing auxiliary materials and energy resources.
-In 2024 it has managed to reduce the consumption of plastic film by 24% and electricity consumption by 5% compared to the averages of the last 3 years.
+Harinera del Mar S.XXI, at its HARIVASA plant (Noain), continues to work on the reduction of auxiliary materials and energy resources.
+In 2025, it has managed to reduce office paper consumption by 32% and electricity consumption by 4% compared to the averages of the last 3 years.

 3. WASTE:

-Harinera del Mar S.XXI at its HARIVASA plant (Noain) is working to reduce waste generated at its facilities, achieving a 20% reduction in oil waste and a 25% reduction in aerosol waste in 2024 compared to the average for the last 3 years.
+Harinera del Mar S.XXI, at its HARIVASA plant (Noain), works on the reduction of waste generated at its facilities, achieving a 15% reduction in paper sack waste and a 30% reduction in plastic waste in 2025.

 Year 2023:

-• SUSTAINABILITY: The production of sustainable flour has increased to 15% of our sales.
+• SUSTAINABILITY: The production of sustainable flours has increased, reaching 15% of our sales.

-• CONSUMPTION: Consumption of plastic film has been reduced by 14% compared to the average of the previous 3 years.
+• CONSUMPTION: Stretch film consumption has been reduced by 14% compared to the average of the previous 3 years.

 • WASTE: Contaminated rag waste has been reduced by 21% compared to the average of the previous 3 years.